 Here are 3 quick tips to some very useful tools in Photoshop and by mastering these you'll be well on your way to ensuring your landscape photographs are as amazing as your creativity imagined.
+Of course, Photoshop is not the only horse in the race, so take a look at our landscape post production section for other ideas.

 Tip #1 – Master The Adjustments Panel